RubberyFun/endless-orgasm-machine/README.md

 ### To-do priority
-- ability to connect directly to Lovense vibes, etc. from GUI
+- connect to OSSM and DG Labs Coyote
+- add build walkthrough to docs and more examples, pinouts and schematics
+- audio buzzer for cooldown!
+- add a config save button so setting changes aren't immediately permanent (save toy settings separately?)
 - do canvas drawing to offscreen element for efficiency
-- audio buzzer for cooldown!
-- add a config save button so setting changes aren't immediately permanent
-- LED options..
-(Blink until connected, rgb stuff?)
-- bluetooth battery level
-- finish integrated screen support / ip display
-- add build walkthrough to docs and more examples, pinouts and schematics
+- integrate smoothing filters into pressure readings
 - ui and websockets using same endpoint if possible
+- bug: arousal overflows on hardware side
 - logging from the app
-- bluetooth OTA
 - add X axis on chart (seconds)
 - chart glitch on left side at startup
 - make motor pin selection more intuitive
 - Put some effort into UI styling
+- display toy battery level
+- bluetooth OTA
+- device disconnection
 - disable internal motor control option?
-- arousal overflows on hardware side
+- integrated screen support / ip display
 - Implement patterns?
 That's a biggie
 - Running average math seems off

-### Notable differences from Edge-o-matic
-(I'll probably remove this section soon...there's more new code than old)
-- Not tied to specific hardware!
-- Runs over bluetooth
-- Orgasm mode available over UI! (denies orgasms until timer runs out)
-- UI hosted as PWA and on device... and is phone friendly
-- communicates with Xtoys via BLE
-- defaults to endless orgasm denial in ramp-stop mode
-- smaller build size
-- SD card requirement removed
-- menu system removed
-- console system removed
-- action manager system removed
-- hardwire networked device support removed
-- edge times are in seconds

 ## Standing on the shoulders of giants
 This is a product of the open source community.
 This will always be open source.
 Sharing knowledge this way goes back to patent offices, or perhaps cave-man fire.
 Sometimes the term can be abused by making things appear open when key information is obfuscated or by taking formerly open repositories offline...that practice of monetizing is also as old as time.
 No shame.
 Open-source doesn't mean no profiting and I'll try to make some money too.
 However this particular project intends to focus on information sharing and DIY accessibility as much as functionality.
 You should be always be able to build this yourself if you have the free time.
 That may not be the most profitable route but I hope the open-source community can elevate this project and make it even more useful than I am capable of.